tamoshius/example-vue-project/README.md

  *(This concludes all extra dependencies, however feel free to check the `package.json` in the Github repo)*

-## Configure JQuery
+## Configure JQuery and Lodash

 #### Option #1: Use ProvidePlugin

-Add the [ProvidePlugin](https://webpack.github.io/docs/list-of-plugins.html#provideplugin) to the plugins array in both `build/webpack.dev.conf.js` and `build/webpack.prod.conf.js` so that jQuery becomes globally available to all your modules:
+Add the [ProvidePlugin](https://webpack.github.io/docs/list-of-plugins.html#provideplugin) to the plugins array in both `build/webpack.dev.conf.js` and `build/webpack.prod.conf.js` so that jQuery and Lodash become globally available to all your modules:

 ```js
   plugins: [